-Cybercrimes have peaked following the pandemic.
-In the past few weeks, the US media has been abuzz with reports of sophisticated cyber security breaches into high profile government organizations causing distress and uncertainty amongst the business community who has become increasingly reliant on technology to conduct operations.
+Cybercrimes peaked following the pandemic.
+For instance, In the past few weeks, the US media has been abuzz with reports of sophisticated cyber security breaches into high profile government organizations causing distress and uncertainty amongst the business community.
+As a result, organizations have become increasingly reliant on technology to conduct operations.
 Although more and more resources are being deployed each day to counter these attacks, businesses are still playing catch up with their technology in an environment where hackers have progressive skills at their disposal.
-Businesses today must know what the current information security and cybersecurity industry looks like considering these alarming 15 alarming facts and stats.
+Therefore, Businesses today must know what the current information security and cybersecurity industry looks like considering these alarming 15 alarming facts and stats.

 2. Big Data Hacking Trend

 Recent trends involve hackers leveraging the ubiquity of the internet to launch their attacks.
-For instance the record breaking Collection #1 which contained 1 billion email addresses and passwords were breached.
+For instance hackers breached the record breaking Collection #1 exposing 1 billion email addresses and passwords.
 Another incident revealed a breach of data from 202 million Chinese citizens and FBI investigation database.

 3. MS Office Is A Primary Target

 Latest hacker trends show an affinity to MS office documents in email phishing expeditions to spread viruses and malware in-office computers.
-Since word documents or excel sheets are more commonly circulated among work colleagues and clients, attaching infected MS office documents serves as a smarter trap than sending dodgy links.
+Since word documents or excel sheets commonly circulate among work colleagues and clients, attaching infected MS office documents serves as a smarter trap than sending dodgy links.

 The global cost of malware is predicted to rise up to $6 trillion by 2021.
-In 2015 the global cost was $500 billion which has quadrupled in 4 years.
+However, In 2015 the global cost was just $500 billion which has quadrupled in 4 years.

 7. Rise in Crypto-Jacking

 Crypto jacking, or in other words crypto-mining has recorded a substantial increase.
-Statistics reveal that 5-8 million attempts are made each month which adds upto aan alarming 96 million attempt annually.
-These cyber-attacks infect mobiles and computers via email and ‘mines’ cryptocurrency – a virtual form of currency that acts as a medium of trade, typically utilized in banks to ease the process of international transactions.
+Moreover, Statistics reveal that 5-8 million attempts are made each month which adds unto an alarming 96 million attempt annually.
+As a result, these cyber-attacks infect mobiles and computers via email and ‘mines’ cryptocurrency, a virtual form of currency that acts as a medium of trade, typically utilized in banks to ease the process of international transactions.